-Anyone who has watched a TV police show may think they get what the Miranda “right to remain silent” rights are all about.
+Our Felony Lawyer, Oakland, CA offers knows that anyone who has watched a TV police show may think they get what the Miranda “right to remain silent” rights are all about.
 However, exercising the protections provided for in Miranda rights can be a lot more complicated.
 If you are arrested, and law enforcement wants to question you, you could be in some deep trouble if you aren’t sure just what those rights mean for you.
-A felony lawyer in Oakland, California knows it’s critical for people to understand their rights.
+A Felony Lawyer in Oakland, California, knows people must understand their rights.

 Arizona vs. Miranda

 A landmark 1966 U.S. Supreme Court case, Arizona vs. Miranda, was responsible for establishing Miranda rights.
 After Ernesto Miranda, the plaintiff, confessed to robbery, kidnapping, and rape charges, the high court tossed out his confession as evidence after showing that he was not aware of his rights.
 As a result, he made self-incriminating statements.
 That court’s ruling now requires law enforcement officers to inform arrested people of specific facts:

 You have the right to speak to a Felony Lawyer in Oakland, CA.